-For a drakes nest, there is one head female, a chosen male, and the males harem of lesser females.
-The head female can chose at any time to “banish” her male suitor or any in his harem when she pleases, as she holds all the power.
+For a drakes nest, there is one alpha female, a chosen male, and the males harem of lesser females.
+The alpha female can chose at any time to “banish” her male suitor or any in his harem when she pleases, as she holds all the power.
 Likewise the male can “banish” any in his harem.
-If the head female banishes the male for any reason, she can choose to keep his harem, them no longer permitted to mate with him nor any others that the head female blacklists.
+If the alpha female banishes the male for any reason, she can choose to keep his harem, them no longer permitted to mate with him nor any others that the alpha female blacklists.
 They act as nursemaids for the rest of their time.
 And, While modern nests have comradery between the alpha and beta females, there is an instinctual thing for beta females to challenge the alpha to gain nest dominance.

-It is typical for the head female to lay between three and seven eggs, taking about 50 years for the newborns to mature to adulthood.
-During their growth, each of the male's harem takes guardianship of one or more of the hatchlings, with the head female choosing her own first.
-The head female also has the right to first breed, allowing the others by her discretion.
+It is typical for the alpha female to lay between three and seven eggs, taking about 50 years for the newborns to mature to adulthood.
+During their growth, each of the male's harem takes guardianship of one or more of the hatchlings, with the alpha female choosing her own first.
+The alpha female also has the right to first breed, allowing the others by her discretion.
 The alpha female is the one who stays in the nest and primarily takes care of the hatchlings.
 Alpha's are both the most prone to leadership (good at arguing as well (or most aggressive in other cultures, etc)) but are also most "motherly".